 - Emergency Department Approved for Pediatrics (EDAP) – The EDAP designation by the state recognizes that the facility is a part of 100+ Illinois hospitals that provide essential resources to ensure that injured and seriously ill children receive much-needed critical emergency care.
 The facility ensures that all medical professionals have received special training in pediatric patient critical emergency care and makes available all the essential pediatric medications, supplies and equipment.

-In addition, the hospital participates in the Illinois Approved Emergency Medical System by providing the highest level of emergency department care to children around-the-clock.
-The facility ensures that adequate staffing our always on hand along with the necessary backup support and provisions for pediatric consultations.
+In addition, the hospital participates in the Illinois-Approved Emergency Medical System by providing the highest level of emergency department care to children around-the-clock.
+The facility ensures that adequate staffing is always on hand along with the necessary backup support and provisions for pediatric consultations.